-- Students reported with Developmental Delays must be under the age of 9 - Developmental Delay for a child birth through 2: A toddler shall be eligible if he or she demonstrates a delay of 1.5 standard deviations or 25% of chronological age delay in one or more of the following developmental areas, as measured by appropriate diagnostic instruments and procedures, including the use of informed clinical opinion, and administered by qualified personnel. - a.
-Cognitive development - b.
-Physical (vision, hearing, fine or gross motor) development
+- Students reported with Developmental Delays must be under the age of 9.
+A student must be the appropriate age for the entirety of the Disability record reported.
+The CEDARS validation only checks current school year CEDARS Submissions.
+If a File I Disability record does not contain a date in Element I08 Exit Date, the CEDARS validation infers an Exit Date to determine if the student is an appropriate age by using the date of the CEDARS submission or the date reported in Element I07 Start Date, whichever is greater." - Developmental Delay for a child birth through 2: A toddler shall be eligible if he or she demonstrates a delay of 1.5 standard deviations or 25% of chronological age delay in one or more of the following developmental areas, as measured by appropriate diagnostic instruments and procedures, including the use of informed clinical opinion, and administered by qualified personnel. - a.
+Cognitive development

-- c.
-Communication (receptive and expressive language) development

-- d.
-Social or Emotional development

-- e.
-Adaptive development

-- f.
-Informed Clinical Opinion

-(i) The State Lead Agency (SLA) must ensure that informed clinical opinion given by qualified personnel may be used as an independent basis to establish a child's eligibility even when instruments do not establish eligibility.

-(ii) In no event may informed clinical opinion be used to negate the results of evaluation instruments used to establish eligibility.

-Developmental delay for a student 3 through 8 who is experiencing developmental delays that adversely affect the student's educational performance in one or more of the following areas: physical development, cognitive development, communication development, social or emotional development, or adaptive development and who demonstrates a delay on a standardized norm referenced test, with a test-retest or split-half reliability of .80 that is at least:

-1) Two standard deviations below the mean in one or more of the five developmental areas; or

-2) One and one-half standard deviations below the mean in two or more of the five developmental areas
+- b.
+Physical (vision, hearing, fine or gross motor) development - c.
+Communication (receptive and expressive language) development - d.
+Social or Emotional development - e.
+Adaptive development - f.
+Informed Clinical Opinion - (i) The State Lead Agency (SLA) must ensure that informed clinical opinion given by qualified personnel may be used as an independent basis to establish a child's eligibility even when instruments do not establish eligibility. - (ii) In no event may informed clinical opinion be used to negate the results of evaluation instruments used to establish eligibility. - Developmental delay for a student 3 through 8 who is experiencing developmental delays that adversely affect the student's educational performance in one or more of the following areas: physical development, cognitive development, communication development, social or emotional development, or adaptive development and who demonstrates a delay on a standardized norm referenced test, with a test-retest or split-half reliability of .80 that is at least: - 1) Two standard deviations below the mean in one or more of the five developmental areas; or - 2) One and one-half standard deviations below the mean in two or more of the five developmental areas - o "Only students under the age of 3 can be reported with the disability category of Diagnosed Physical/Mental Condition.
+A student must be the appropriate age for the entirety of the Disability record reported.
+The CEDARS validation only checks current school year CEDARS Submissions.
+If a File I Disability record does not contain a date in Element I08 Exit Date, the CEDARS validation infers an Exit Date to determine if the student is an appropriate age by using the date of the CEDARS submission or the date reported in Element I07 Start Date, whichever is greater."